jezzsantos/saastack/docs/design-principles/0170-eventing.md

 The coupling of the imperative method/API call is eliminated.

-> This is particularly useful when you have highly inter-dependent subdomains, that require that their data be in sync with each other (i.e., `EndUser` memberships with `Organizations` and `UserProfiles`.
+> This is particularly useful when you have highly inter-dependent subdomains, that require that their data be in sync with each other (i.e., `EndUser` memberships with `Organizations` and `UserProfiles`).
 As seen below.

 ![Generic Subdomains](../images/Eventing-Flows-Generic.png)

 This eventing capability is particularly necessary in distributed deployments, where direct calls between separately deployed components are realized as HTTP calls (requiring both the source and target subdomains to be synchronously responsive and consistent to each other).

-Instead, decoupling this asynchronously via "integration events" would normally done in distributed systems with a message broker of some kind (i.e., a queue, a message bus, etc.).
+Instead, decoupling this asynchronously via "integration events" would normally be done in distributed systems with a message broker of some kind (i.e., a queue, a message bus, etc.).

 The synchronous publication of all "domain events" is handled automatically by the `IEventNotifyingStoreNotificationRelay` (after events have first been projected by the `IEventNotifyingStoreProjectionRelay`).